 Teacher: Rev. Cathy Hoop

-Each week's Follow Me adult reflection material is posted in the Virtual Rm.
+Each week's "Advent in Plain Sight" handout is posted in the Friday e-newsletter and Adult Virtual Rm.